YC-Lai/Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game

 This Snake Game is based on stater [repo](https://github.com/udacity/CppND-Capstone-Snake-Game) for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The current project improve the original classes, and add some new features such as: